apgeorg/Advanced-Lane-Finding/writeup/writeup.md

 | 203, 720      | 320, 720      |
 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

+#### 2.Thresholded binary image

+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+Here's an example of my output for this step.  (note: this is not actually from one of the test images)

+![alt text][image3]

 I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.